New Asper students

 How do I register for courses?

-There are three tutorials available in the Registration Information section of this website.
-These tutorials are aimed primarily at Direct Entry High School students in terms of the courses to take, however the information on how to use Aurora Student would apply to everyone.
+There is a tutorial available on the Registrar website.
+The information and tutorial are aimed primarily at Direct Entry High School students, however the information on how to use Aurora Student applies to everyone.

 What is a prerequisite (prereq)?